Artist

 How much does Fatboy Slim make in a year?

-Fatboy Slim is modeled at $830K-$2.8M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Fatboy Slim is estimated at $830K-$2.8M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Fatboy Slim still make money?